mcode/request-generator/README.md

 ### Using a SMART App Launcher

-1. Go to a SMART app launcher, such as `http://moonshot-dev.mitre.org:4001/index.html` (MITRE) or `https://launch.smarthealthit.org/` (open to public).
+1. Go to a SMART app launcher, such as `https://launch.smarthealthit.org/`.
 2. For the App Launch URL, provide `http://localhost:3000/launch`.

 ### Using Meld or a real EHR